-Environmental Component Strategic Environmental Objectives Indicators Targets - Composition W2: To contribute towards maintaining and improving, where possible, the chemical and quantitative status of groundwaters W2: Interactions with Groundwater Quality Standards and Threshold Values under Directive 2006/118/EC resulting from development adhering to the Plan W2: Not to affect the ability of groundwaters to comply with Groundwater Quality Standards and Threshold Values under Directive 2006/118/EC, subject to exemptions provided for by Article 4 of the WFD W3: To contribute towards compliance with the provisions of the Flood Risk Management Guidelines W3: Compliance of relevant lower tier assessments and decision making with the Flood Risk Management Guidelines W3: For lower tier assessments and decision making to comply with the Flood Risk Management Guidelines Air and Climatic Factors AC1: To contribute towards climate adaptation and mitigation AC1: Demonstration of compliance with provisions relating to climate adaptation and mitigation have been integrated into the Plan.
-C1: To maximise the amount of measures relating to climate adaptation and mitigation being implemented Material Assets M1: For development to be served with adequate and appropriate waste water treatment and drinking water that does not present a danger to health M1: Number of instances whereby additional tourists are directed by beneficiaries of funding towards specific locations in instances where significant problems with critical infrastructure have been identified (drinking water, wastewater, waste, transport), by stakeholders such as the EPA, Irish Water, Clare County Council and/or Galway County Council.
-M1: No instances whereby additional tourists are directed by beneficiaries of funding towards specific locations in instances where significant problems with critical infrastructure have been identified (drinking water, wastewater, waste, transport), by stakeholders such as the EPA, Irish Water, Clare County Council and/or Galway County Council.
-M2: To contribute towards the protection of public assets and infrastructure that relating to settlements, recreation and leisure, transport, utilities and marine areas and fisheries M2: Number of significant adverse effects on the use of or access to public assets and infrastructure M2: No significant adverse effects on the use of or access to public assets and infrastructure M3: To reduce waste volumes, minimise waste to landfill and increase recycling and reuse M3: Preparation and implementation of construction and environmental management plans M3: For construction and environmental management plans to be prepared and implemented for relevant projects Cultural Heritage CH1: To contribute towards the protection of archaeological heritage including entries to the Record of Monuments and Places and/or their context CH1: Percentage of entries to the Record of Monuments and Places protected from significant adverse effects arising from the Plan CH1: No unauthorised adverse effects on archaeological heritage resulting from implementation of the Plan CH2: To contribute towards the protection of architectural heritage including entries to the Records of Protected Structures and Architectural Conservation Areas and their context CH2: Percentage of entries to the Records of Protected Structures and Architectural Conservation Areas and their context protected from significant adverse effects arising from the Plan CH2: No unauthorised adverse effects on architectural heritage resulting from implementation of the Plan Landscape L1: To avoid conflicts with the appropriate protection of statutory designations relating to the landscape, including those included in the land use plans of Clare and Galway County Councils L1: Number of unmitigated conflicts with the appropriate protection of statutory designations relating to the landscape, including those included in the land use plans of Clare and Galway County Councils L1: No unmitigated conflicts with the appropriate protection of statutory designations relating to the landscape, including those included in the land use plans of Clare and Galway County Councils
+Environmental Strategic Environmental Indicators Targets Component Objectives W2: To contribute towards maintaining and improving, where possible, the chemical and quantitative status of groundwaters W2: Interactions with Groundwater Quality Standards and Threshold Values under Directive 2006/118/EC resulting from development adhering to the Plan W2: Not to affect the ability of groundwaters to comply with Groundwater Quality Standards and Threshold Values under Directive 2006/118/EC, subject to exemptions provided for by Article 4 of the WFD W3: To contribute towards compliance with the provisions of the Flood Risk Management Guidelines W3: Compliance of relevant lower tier assessments and decision making with the Flood Risk Management Guidelines W3: For lower tier assessments and decision making to comply with the Flood Risk Management Guidelines Air and Climatic Factors AC1: To contribute towards climate adaptation and mitigation AC1: Demonstration of compliance with provisions relating to climate adaptation and mitigation have been integrated into the Plan.
+C1: To maximise the amount of measures relating to climate adaptation and mitigation being implemented Material Assets M1: For development to be served with adequate and appropriate critical infrastructure with sufficient capacity (drinking water, waste water, waste and transport) that does not present a danger to human health M1: Number of instances whereby additional tourists are directed by beneficiaries of funding towards areas in the Plan area where adequate and appropriate critical infrastructure with sufficient capacity is unavailable M1: No instances whereby additional tourists are directed by beneficiaries of funding towards specific locations in instances where significant problems with critical infrastructure have been identified (drinking water, wastewater, waste, transport), by stakeholders such as the EPA, Irish Water, Clare County Council and/or Galway County Council.
+M2: To contribute towards the protection of public assets and infrastructure, including that relating to recreation and leisure, transport, utilities and marine areas and fisheries M2: Number of significant adverse effects on the use of or access to public assets and infrastructure M2: No significant adverse effects on the use of or access to public assets and infrastructure M3: To reduce waste volumes, minimise waste to landfill and increase recycling and reuse M3: Preparation and implementation of construction and environmental management plans M3: For construction and environmental management plans to be prepared and implemented for relevant projects Cultural Heritage CH1: To contribute towards the protection of archaeological heritage including entries to the Record of Monuments and Places and/or their context CH1: Percentage of entries to the Record of Monuments and Places protected from significant adverse effects arising from the Plan CH1: No unauthorised adverse effects on archaeological heritage resulting from implementation of the Plan CH2: To contribute towards the protection of architectural heritage including entries to the Records of Protected Structures and Architectural Conservation Areas and their context CH2: Percentage of entries to the Records of Protected Structures and Architectural Conservation Areas and their context protected from significant adverse effects arising from the Plan CH2: No unauthorised adverse effects on architectural heritage resulting from implementation of the Plan Landscape L1: To avoid conflicts with the appropriate protection of statutory designations relating to the landscape, including those included in the land use plans of Clare and Galway County Councils L1: Number of unmitigated conflicts with the appropriate protection of statutory designations relating to the landscape, including those included in the land use plans of Clare and Galway County Councils L1: No unmitigated conflicts with the appropriate protection of statutory designations relating to the landscape, including those included in the land use plans of Clare and Galway County Councils